sictweb/bti425-2020/notes/angular-components-interaction.md

 Specifically, you learned how to pass a value from a parent component (`App.js`) to a child component (`Table.js`).
 In the child component, the passed-in value was available in the `props` property.

 In this note, you will learn how it's done in Angular.
-Open the `angular-component-interaction` code example as you work your way through this content.
+Open the `component-interaction` code example as you work your way through this content.

 <br>